-An asset rationalisation plan has been developed by the OPCC and assets that potentially could be disposed of have been identified, however, the implementation of the plan is still at any early stage and no properties were sold during 2022/23.
-No asset meets the criteria to be classified as an asset held for sale in the Accounts as at 31 March 2023.
-Further to this an annual impairment review is also carried out.
+An asset rationalisation plan has been developed by the OPCC and assets that potentially could be disposed of have been identified, however, the implementation of the plan is still at any early stage and no properties classed as held for sale were sold during 2023/24 (nil 2022/23).
+An asset previously held as surplus has now been classified as held for sale, amounting to £0.230m as at 31 March 2024.
+Further to this an annual impairment review is carried out.